Shadowcraft Program Details

 People tend to have or find a system of clothing that works best for them – these are just recommendations especially for anyone who hasn’t spent much time in such a damp environment.
 May and September are especially unpredictable: the sun could be out the whole time or it could be pouring rain.
 If you are purchasing or thrifting clothing, we recommend considering earth tones or camouflage patterns, as concealment will become important later in the course.

-• Water resistant hiking shoes: whatever your feet like best.
+• Hiking shoes: whatever your feet like best.

 • Sandals: spring/summer in the PNW can be warm and sunny!